ABOUT THE PRESERVE

 Aerial photograph of the original homestead c.1995

-Previously in 1988, the neighbouring 200 acres across the road had over 10000 seedlings planted, mostly white pine trees.
+In 1988, the neighbouring 200 acres across the road had over 10000 seedlings planted, mostly white pine trees.
 Along the road, a row of Autumn Olive bushes were planted.
 These produce a small red berry which is a favourite of all birds, and is where the name originates.

 After a devastating fire at the original homestead/clubhouse, the new log cabin clubhouse was built in 2007.
 In 2020, a small Ducks Unlimited pond was added to the property.
 The operation has expanded to over 450 acres of licensed game preserve and now offers whitetail and turkey hunting.